-Cell Ranger ARC1.0 (latest), printed on 09/21/2020
+Cell Ranger ARC2.0, printed on 12/07/2023

 cellranger-arc mkfastq demultiplexes raw base call (BCL) files generated by Illumina sequencers into FASTQ files.
-It is a wrapper around Illumina's bcl2fastq, with additional useful features that are specific to 10x libraries and a simplified sample sheet format.
+It is a wrapper around Illumina's bcl2fastq, with additional useful features that are specific to 10x Genomics libraries and a simplified sample sheet format.
 The same command can be used to demultiplex both ATAC and GEX flow cells.

-cellranger-arc count takes FASTQ files from cellranger-arc mkfastq and performs alignment, filtering, barcode counting, peak calling and counting of both ATAC and GEX molecules.
-Furthermore, it uses the Chromium cellular barcodes to generate feature-barcode matrices, perform dimensionality reduction, determine clusters, perform differential analysis on clusters and identify linkages between peaks and genes.
+cellranger-arc count takes FASTQ files from cellranger-arc mkfastq and performs alignment, filtering, barcode counting, peak calling, and counting of both ATAC and GEX molecules.
+Furthermore, it uses the Chromium cellular barcodes to generate feature-barcode matrices, perform dimensionality reduction, determine clusters, perform differential analysis on clusters, and identify linkages between peaks and genes.
 The count pipeline can take input from multiple sequencing runs on the same GEM well.